What is archaeogaming?

 What makes you qualified to do this?

 My background is in field archaeology, where I worked for many years in the private sector.
 It’s also in video-game creation, where I worked in narrative design and community management.
 The combination of these two areas led me to research in archaeological ethics, specifically the ethics of digital archaeology and archaeology in digital media.
 Other than that, it’s down to lots of study, hard work, a truly fantastic amount of reading, and being in the right place at the right time just as archaeology in video-games started to become a “thing.”

 How do I get a project like this?

 Figure out what you you want to do, determine if someone else is doing it, and make a case for your project.
 That’s how I came to York.

 The University of York currently (as of February 2017) has three PhD candidates in the Department of Archaeology looking at issues related to archaeology and video-games.
 There are also recent York undergraduate and MA students who have explored issues around the topic.
 Researchers apart from those at York are based out of the Netherlands, the United States, Canada, and Germany, among other places.
 If you’re interested in talking to any of us about archaeology in video-games, we communicate on Twitter via the #archaeogaming hashtag.
 You’re also welcome to email and I’ll point you in the direction of someone who shares your research interest.

 This seems fun, how can I help out?
 (Updated March 6, 2017)

 The survey portion of the project ended on March 6, 2017.
 The next area where the public can take part will be interviews about the experience of playing games involving archaeology.
-These interviews are scheduled to start in April 2017.
-If you submitted your email via the survey, or sent an email directly, I have your contact information and will be getting in touch within the next few weeks.
+If you submitted your email via the survey, or sent an email directly, I have your contact information and will be getting in touch.